Volunteering as a Senior

 The elderly population in the United States takes up a major portion of the volunteering community!
 According to the Bureau of Labor Statistics, more than 11 million seniors volunteered in 2015, making up over 35% of the volunteer population.

 Retirement can be a difficult transition.
 You don’t want to go from having work to occupy you all day to sitting around the house.
 Volunteering can keep you active and help you meet new people in your community.
 Of course, helping others can bring a lot of meaning and joy into your life, as well!
 Think of retirement as a time to do more of what you love.
 There are many ways to volunteer and get involved in your community, and if you find the right match, you can have fun, make connections, and find a new, renowned sense of purpose.

 One of the most difficult parts of getting older can be a loss of social connection.
 Volunteering can help prevent isolation in older adult.
 Isolation can lead to a higher rate of mortality, higher medical bills, and a greater likelihood of developing illness.
 Volunteering in your community can help combat this.

 There are physical health benefits to volunteering, as well.
-According to the Mayo Health Clinic, volunteering can decrease the risk of depression, especially for people aged 65 and older.
+According to the Summa Health, volunteering can decrease the risk of depression.
 Volunteering helps increase social interaction and build a new support system, both of which are proven to fight depression.
 It can provide physical stimulation and prevent stress as well!
 Studies have shown that for people aged 60 and older, the moving and thinking of volunteering provides health benefits, buffers against stress, and reduces disease risk.

 Types of Volunteering